wxcctechsummit/holcct2107/labslive/lab3.md

 ### Pre-requisites

-- You have an assigned POD and attendee ID
+- You have an assigned POD and attendee ID.
-- You have the customer admin login credentials
+- You have the customer admin login credentials.
-- You have the calling DNIS
+- You have the calling DNIS.
-- You have the agent's extension number
+- You have the agent’s extension number.
+- Prompt Wav files are uploaded, TEAM, SITE and USER are created.

 ### Quick Links